The maximal displacement of radially symmetric branching random walk in $\mathbb{R}^d$: Branching random walk

 We will always work under \begin{assu} There exists $\lambda \in (0,\infty)$ with $\Phi (\lambda) < \infty$ solving equation \eqref{saggy ne soggy}.
 Furthermore, there exists $\varepsilon > 0$ such that $\Phi (\lambda +\varepsilon) < \infty$ and for $\theta \in \S ^{\d-1}$

 \end{assu}

-Note that \eqref{crosshair} implies $\E \left[\L(\R^d) ^2 \right] < \infty$.
+Note that \eqref{crosshair} implies $\E \left[\L(\R^d) ^2 \right] < \infty$, and that in view of Assumption \ref{sphersymm} the expectation in \eqref{crosshair} does not depend on $\theta \in \S ^{\d-1}$.
 Recall that $R_t$ is the maximal distance of the particles in the branching random walk in generation $t \in \N$ to the origin.
 We can now present our main result. \begin{thm} Let Assumptions \ref{sphersymm} and \ref{lambda-existence} be satisfied.
 Let

 Then,

 In other words, conditioned on survival, the laws of $(R_t - r_t)$ are tight. \end{thm}

 Theorem \ref{thm fartherst point} is proven in Section \ref{sec max disp}.
 The main building blocks are a ballot theorem with a moving barrier (Theorem~\ref{thm beinhalten = include}), many-to-one and many-to-two lemmas given in Section~\ref{sec many-to-few}, and random walk related results such as a local limit theorem, large deviation bounds, and exponential tilting.
 A brief description of the main steps of the proof is given on Page~\pageref{roadmap}.